vega/vega/packages/vega-dataflow/README.md

 from operators to their dependencies, and carry queues of added, removed and/or modified tuples.

-This module contains a library of `Operator` types for data stream query processing, including data generation, sampling, filtering, binning, group-by aggregation, and cross-stream lookup operations.
+This module contains only the core reactive dataflow processing engine.
+Other modules provide a library of `Operator` types for data stream query processing, including data generation, sampling, filtering, binning, aggregation, cross-stream lookup, visual encoding, and spatial layout.

 For more information about data stream transforms, see the [Vega transform documentation](https://vega.github.io/vega/docs/transforms/).